 Q: How often do you see clients?
 What are your hours?

 A: Clients are generally seen once a week, but may be seen more or less often as individual situations warrant.
-We have day, evening and weekend hours available.
+We have day and evening hours available.

 Q: How long is an appointment?